-1. What are the examples of Indian architecture mentioned in the chapter?

-- 2. How do we know that the Statue of Unity is the tallest statue of the world? - 3.
-How does the iron statue symbolise the personality of Sardar Vallavbhai Patel? - 4.
+- 1. What are the examples of Indian architecture mentioned in the lesson? - 2.
+How do we know that the Statue of Unity is the tallest statue of the world? - 3.
+How does the iron statue symbolise the personality of Sardar Vallabhbhai Patel? - 4.
 Describe the base and structure of the statue. - 5.
-What is the greatest contribution Sardar Vallavbhai Patel made towards the unification of India? - 6.
+What is the greatest contribution Sardar Vallabhbhai Patel made towards the unification of India? - 6.
 What are entertainment facilities provided around the Statue of Unity? - 7.
 What is the specialty of Children's Nutrition Park? - 8.
-Give a brief summary of the chapter in your own words.
+Give a brief summary of the lesson in your own words.

-Write the meaning of the following words in English & Sanskrit

-1. Prolific 2. illusions 3.
-Commercial

-Put in the words there, their or they're into the gaps.

-Example - There are people waiting outside.

-1. Suddenly \\\\\ was a loud bang.

-2. If anyone calls, ask for \\\\number.
+Iron man

+2. 153 meters tall

+3. Bharat Ratna

+4. 120 meters tall

+5. 93 meters tall

+6. 85 meters tall

+7 38 meters tall

+8. 562 Sta te whether the following statements are true or false 1.
+The lesson shows the grandeur of the Statue of Unity.
+2. Sardar Patel unified the Princely states into one country.
+3. He was the first Deputy Prime Minister of India.
+4. The statue is 180 meters in height.
+5. There is a vast stretched desert around the statue.
+Gr ammar and Language A. ' Write the meaning of the following words in English & Sanskrit 1.
+Prolific 2.
+Illusions 3.
+Commercial B. Put in the words there , their or they're into the gaps.
+Exa ample - There are people waiting outside.
+1. Suddenly was a loud bang.
+2. If anyone calls, ask fornumber.
 3. Where is the ball?
 Oh, it is.
 4. being served.
 5. you are.
 Your mother has been looking for you everywhere.
 6. I don't know where going.

-7. was once a little girl who was very poor.

-8. reading books.

-Place the punctuation marks at the right place in the sentences given below
+C. Place the punctuation marks at the right place in the sentences given below